 International students are required to have insurance coverage during their studies at Metropolitan State University.
 Please refer to University Policy #3000 (.pdf), International Student Health Insurance Procedure, for additional information.
 The policy information and application are also available in the Gateway Student Services Center, Founders Hall, Saint Paul Campus, and may also be viewed online.
 Students complete the application then submit payment to Financial Management, Founders Hall.
 Also visit the International Student Services website for more information.

 There are three main reasons why United Healthcare was selected:

 There is high quality health care in the U.S. It can be very expensive at times and the United Healthcare health insurance offers some protection against these high prices.
 If a student were to get seriously ill or hurt, they could seek medical attention with less worry of excessive financial strain, as long as they are insured.
-Along with the additional benefits students receive with the premium, the cost of health care continues to rise.
-The cost to the student is reflected in the premium.
-There are exclusions for this insurance plan such as a pre-existing condition or congenital defects that may apply.
+The cost of health care continues to rise and the cost to the student is reflected in the premium.
+There are exclusions for this insurance plan, such as a pre-existing condition or congenital defects, that may apply.